-- The University Tenure Committee shall be composed of at least seven (7) tenured faculty members who hold the rank of Professor, the Dean of the Medical College, and at least two other Deans of Colleges or Colleges of the University.
+- The University Tenure Committee shall be composed of at least seven (7) tenured faculty members who hold the rank of Professor, the Dean of the Medical College, and at least two other Deans of Colleges of the University.

 - The term of a faculty member’s appointment on the University Tenure Committee shall be three (3) years.
 A faculty member may be reappointed for one (1) additional successive term of three (3) years.

 - A faculty member may be reappointed for a nonsuccessive term to the committee after an interval of at least three (3) years from a prior term.

 - Members of the University Tenure Committee will be appointed by the President of the University, upon recommendation of the faculty in each College, with an equal number appointed from each College, and one additional member selected by the President.
 (If there are not sufficient numbers of tenured faculty from each College to fill committee positions, members will be chosen from available Colleges).